legowerewolf/AO3-themes/src/components/README.md

 ## `texting`

-Provides classes and structure for displaying text messaging.
-Currently looks like the Android Messages app, but more styles will be on the way.
+Provides classes and structure for displaying texting or IMing.
+Currently looks most like Android Messages, but additional styles can be created on request.

-> Tip: Colors available are: red, blue, teal, green, yellow, orange.
+> Tip: Colors available are: red, blue, teal, green, yellow, orange, apple-blue.
 Suggest more by creating an [issue](https://github.com/legowerewolf/AO3-themes/issues) with a name and a color code.

 _Example:_